jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Settings/Aurum/Factions.md

-Factions
+# Factions

-This is a listing of some various factions that will be encountered in the world, and some common knowledge about each of them.
+## The Republic

+It was the Kingdom of Orleans, under the wise leadership of King Radovid Heclair II which architected the infantile republic.
+As political tensions between the six independent nations rose, Orleans, allying itself with Redmont, put its neighbors to the sword.
+So the federation of six independent states was brought by force, sealing the losers into a pact of cooperation which has presided over the Pontar for a decade and a half.

 While the sting of battle is still raw for many of the member states, this great experiment has undeniably been a success.
 The Orlesian Rose, a council of representatives from each state, ensures that all voices are heard and cooperation is fostered between it's members.
-It is Religion which serves as the major uniting force for the Republic tieing it's people togther under worship of the three major dieties of the Elniah - Lathandar, Helm, and Mielikki.
+It is Religion which serves as the major uniting force for the Republic tieing it's people together under worship of the three major deities of the Elniah - Lathandar, Helm, and Mielikki.

 ### Orlesian Rose
 The Orleasian Rose is the name given to the lawmaking body which governs the Republic.
 Each protectorate sends several representatives base on its size to govern and make laws for the nation.
 The members meet weekly in a large statehouse near the palace in Verns, cementing the Republic's government's close ties with the Orlesian crown.